RareSkills/solana-tutorial/content/solana-account-owner/solana-account-owner.md

 ```

 Here are some things we want to call attention to:
 - After transferring the account, the data must be erased in the same transaction.
 Otherwise, we could insert data into owned accounts of other programs.
 This is the `account_info.realloc(0, false)`; code.
-The `false` means don’t zero out the data, but it makes no difference because there is no data anymore.
+The `false` means don't zero out the data, but it makes no difference because there is no data anymore.
 - Transferring account ownership does not permanently remove the account, it can be initialized again as the tests show.

 Now that we clearly understand that programs own PDAs and keypair accounts initialized by them, the interesting and useful thing we can do is transfer SOL out of them.